FabianIAM12/msw-restaurant-stage-1/README.md

 ## Project Overview

 For the **Restaurant Reviews** projects, i incrementally converted a static webpage to a mobile-ready web application.
 The static design that lacked accessibility and i converted the design to be responsive on different sized displays and accessible for screen reader use.
-I also added a service worker to provide a seamless offline experience for your users.
+I also added a service worker to provide a seamless offline experience for the users.

 ### How to start the project?